How to Write a Maid of Honor Speech

 Beat 4: Your wish for them.
 "So my wish for you both is that you keep bringing out the best in each other.
 Keep laughing.
 Keep being brave.
 And remember that every day you get to wake up and choose each other all over again."
 Real, not sappy.

-How Do You Talk About the Couple Without It Sounding Generic?
+Or see a full maid of honor speech it wrote →How Do You Talk About the Couple Without It Sounding Generic?

 The generic version: "They're perfect for each other.
 Both kind and funny and smart.
 I'm so happy for them."
 True, but could be anyone's wedding.
 Specific details.
 That's what matters.